 Finding out you are ineligible to register as a bone marrow donor can prompt feelings of sadness and frustration from many willing candidates.
-It is important to remember that these age restrictions and eligibility requirements are put in place to provide the most viable options to blood cancer patients in need of transplants.
+It is important to remember that these age restrictions and eligibility requirements on the bone marrow registry are put in place to provide the most viable options to blood cancer patients in need of transplants.
 The age limit was not designed to discriminate, but to allow for successful treatment outcomes.

 I am over the age of 55, why can’t I donate?

 Even at 55 years of age or older, a person can be in excellent health, but the truth is, our chances of health problems and complications during medical procedures increase as we get older.
 In twenty percent of donations, a surgical procedure is performed under anesthesia to extract the bone marrow from the donor’s hip.
 As we age, we become more and more vulnerable to the side effects of anesthesia, including memory loss, confusion, heart attack, or stroke.

 In addition to potential donor risk, older donors can also jeopardize the safety and wellness of bone marrow recipients.
 As blood stem cells age, their ability to efficiently regenerate and function properly deteriorates.
 For a successful donation, the stem cell yield needs to be higher in order to improve the chances of success.

 I am under the age of 18, why can’t I donate?